mlswg/mls-protocol/draft-ietf-mls-protocol.md

 verify that it matches the `parent_hash` value in the supplied `leaf_node`.
 After being merged into the tree, the nodes in the UpdatePath form a parent-hash chain from the committer's leaf to the root.

+For example, nodes the tree in {{full-tree}} might have been populated by full Commits from A, E, F, G, and B (in that order).
+These Commits would create the following parent-hash validity relationship (where the value for a node is reset each time it is listed):

+1. Commit from A: A -- U -- X
+2. Commit from E: E -- Y -- Z -- X
+3. Commit from F: F -- Y -- Z -- X
+4. Commit from G: G -- Z -- X
+5. Commit from B: B -- U -- X

+After these commits, the tree will have the following parent-hash chains:

+* A
+* B -- U -- X
+* E
+* F -- Y
+* G -- Z

+Since these chains collectively cover all non-blank parent nodes in the tree, the tree is parent-hash valid.

+Note that this tree, though valid, contains invalid parent-hash links.
+If a client were checking parent hashes top-down from X, for example, they would find that Z has an invalid parent hash relative to X, but that U has valid parent hash.
+Likewise, if the client were checking bottom-up, they would find that the chain from F ends in an invalid link from Y to Z.  These invalid links are the natural result of multiple clients having committed.

 ## Update Paths